SpecTruMetRx/Documentation/CONTRIBUTING.md

 * _Critical_: Large-scale loss of functionality or impairment of use, such that remaining utility becomes marginal.
 * _Blocker_: Harmful or otherwise unacceptable behavior.
 Must fix.

+## Check Lists

+The following check lists should be completed and attached to pull requests when they are filed (author checklist) and when they are merged (reviewer checklist).

+### Author Checklist

+- [ ] Changes address original issue?
+- [ ] Unit tests included and/or updated with changes?
+- [ ] Command line build passes?
+- [ ] Changes have been smoke-tested?

+### Reviewer Checklist

+- [ ] Changes appear to address issue?
+- [ ] Appropriate unit tests included?
+- [ ] Code style and in-line documentation are appropriate?
+- [ ] Commit messages meet standards?